 - supporting the functions of the body, such as breathing, until you recover

-Treatment won't reverse any paralysis that's already been caused by the toxin, but will stop it getting any worse.
+Treatment will not immediately reverse any paralysis that's already been caused by the toxin, but will stop it getting any worse.

 In most people, paralysis that occurred before treatment will gradually improve over the following weeks or months.

-As a result of high standards of food hygiene in the UK, the chances of getting food-borne botulism from food bought in this country are tiny.
+As a result of high standards of food hygiene in the UK, the chances of getting food-borne botulism from food bought in this country are low.

 There's a slightly higher risk if you produce your own food, particularly if this involves canning.